Juvenile myelomonocytic leukemia

-Juvenile myelomonocytic leukemia (JMML) is a rare and serious chronic leukemia (cancer of the blood) that affects children mostly aged 4 and younger.
+Juvenile myelomonocytic leukemia (JMML) is a rare form of chronic leukemia (cancer of the blood) that affects children, commonly those aged four and younger.
 The name JMML now encompasses all diagnoses formerly referred to as juvenile chronic myeloid leukemia (JCML), chronic myelomonocytic leukemia of infancy, and infantile monosomy 7 syndrome.
-The average age of patients at diagnosis is 2 years old.
-The World Health Organization has included JMML in the category of myelodysplastic and myeloproliferative disorders.
+The average age of patients at diagnosis is two (2) years old.
+The World Health Organization has included JMML as a subcategory of myelodysplastic and myeloproliferative disorders.